310mc/https-310mc.github.io-tl/source/_posts/other/ryuseitai_album.md

 Have you checked when the store opens?
 And you’ve got your wallet with you too, right?

-<big><b>Then let’s go to the CD store right away! ☆</b></big>
+<big><b>Then let’s go[^1] to the CD store together right away! ☆</b></big>

 Oh, wait!
 I have to talk about my thoughts on the album first!

 This album is a compilation of all our songs.
-I’d love it if you could listen to each song one by one!
+I’d love it if you could take your time to listen to each song one by one!

-When we listened to it again, we talked about how it reminded us of all kinds of things.
+When we listened to it again, we talked all about how it reminded us of all kinds of things.

-Of how we spent every day performing live shows, seeing so many people smile, and gaining energy from them.
+Of how we spent our days performing live shows, seeing so many people smile, and gaining energy from their smiles.

-**You give us so much energy just by cheering us on—Nothing could make us happier than that!**
+**You give us so much energy just by cheering for us — Nothing could make us happier than that!**

 **It’s the very moment that makes us feel extremely glad to be idols!
 Thank you!**

-So we wanted to try and show our feelings of gratitude somehow…
+So we wanted to try and show our feelings of gratitude somehow, and—
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora v2 %}
 **Hold it right there!
-Hold!!
+Stop!!
 Taichou, wait a sec!!**

-**You don’t plan on saying everything all by yourself, right?!**
+**You don’t plan on saying everything all by yourself, right!?**
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki v2 %}
 Ooh, Black!
 I know you all have something you wanted to say too, but I got a bit ahead of myself…!
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora v2 %}
-I know how you feel, but we won’t have anything to say at this point…
+I get how you feel, but we won’t have anything to say at this point…
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sigh %}
-Well, that way I wouldn’t have to talk, so that’d be a lifesaver…
+Well, I wouldn’t have to talk then, so that’d be a lifesaver…
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 This is the last day, you know?
 That is why we planned to surprise the fans with each of us saying something.

-But in the end, it just ended up as it always does...
-It is never the way we first thought it through.
+But in the end, it just ended up as it always does… It is never the way we first thought it through.
 {% endbubble %}

 {% bubble Kanata %}
-now, now. we do not need to be formal about this, anyway. it is much more like us to simply do it the usual way~♪
+now, now. we do not need to be formal about this, anyway. it is much more like us to simply do it the usual way…♪

-now then, chiaki. please continue what you were saying, as our taichou.
+now then, chiaki. please continue what you were saying, as our [taichou].
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki grin %}
 **Yep!
 Thanks, Kanata.**

 Ahem.